 Here are some more reads to inspire you on your upcoming trip to Vietnam:

-Hope this article helped to make up your mind on this Hanoi vs Ho Chi Minh City decision!
+Hope this article helps to make up your mind on this Hanoi vs Ho Chi Minh City decision!

 Would love to hear where are you heading in the end!